nine7nine/Wine-Linux-stuff/README.md

 /home/username/winebox/node4

+(to make easy use of the nodes, I've included example wineloader wrappers; node*/master-node scripts.
+The PATHs will also need to be adjusted, but you would use these instead of executing 'wine foo'.
+NOTE: My examples, have the wine-rt/staging variables enabled... you can just comment them out, if they aren't desired).

 Each node will not share registry files, nor will they share apps from the master-node by default.
 To share, you must edit the wine-node-create script, under the [SPECIAL CASE] section.
 It's really just a matter of adding a variable with the relevant folder name.
 An example from my system;